 The River Pass also includes the Witch’s Cave, which consists of raised paths and mechanisms snaking irregularly through a larger cavern.
 The Witch’s Cave is markedly darker than most environments, and is lit by strange rectangular lanterns hung from its ceiling.
 The rock formations include stalagmites and stalactites, deep crevices forged by running water, and even hexagonal basalt pillars.
 Old but sturdy wooden structures, such as bridges, platforms, and an elevator, can be seen affixed expertly to the rocks and lashed together with thick rope.
 Carved runes adorn the wood and stone, and dried herbs and trinkets hang from every possible surface.
 Throughout the cavern, puzzles of almost every variety can be completed for optional rewards; they will not be specifically mentioned here for the sake of avoiding spoilers.
 To put it simply, for every new method obtained for unlocking areas or completing puzzles, it is safe to assume there will be something to complete in the Witch’s Cave.

 The final sub-areas in the River Pass are the Witch’s House and Woods.
 Minor spoilers follow for their reveal in an early game mission.
-The Witches Woods have extremely limited access, and cannot be entered outside of specific story missions.
+The Witch's Woods have extremely limited access, and cannot be entered outside of specific story missions.
 It is by far the lushest environment in Midgard, teeming with flora which appears to be in the height of autumn.
 Tall, white-barked trees and branching oaks boast blood-red foliage, and their leaves flutter through the still air.
-Nearly every surface is covered in unkempt golden grasses, colorful wildflowers, lichen, and mushrooms.
+Nearly every surface is covered in unkempt golden grasses, colourful wildflowers, lichen, and mushrooms.
 Occasional bare rock faces have large, glowing blue runes on them, which Atreus can read if the player presses the square button nearby them.
 No snow can be seen anywhere in the small area.
 A flat stone path winds through the flat portions of the grove, leading to the Witch’s House.
 The house itself is affixed beneath the lower shell of a giant turtle, and is set into the ground.
-The turtle is nearly fifteen meters high, with mottled green flesh and a shell overgrown with grass and lichen.
+The turtle is nearly fifteen metres high, with mottled green flesh and a shell overgrown with grass and lichen.
 Atop his back grows an even larger, branching tree, which possesses the distinctive red leaves of the Witch’s grove.
 Upon being given the command of “Heimili” from the Witch, the turtle raises or lowers the house into the ground, allowing its single entryway to open to either the wood or the caverns below.
-The Witch’s house is a circular, low-ceilinged room, approximately twenty-five meters in diameter.
-It appears to be masterfully constructed, with curved rafters, a flat floor inlaid with stone, flat molded walls, and several windows with wooden shutters.
+The Witch’s house is a circular, low-ceilinged room, approximately twenty-five metres in diameter.
+It appears to be masterfully constructed, with curved rafters, a flat floor inlaid with stone, flat moulded walls, and several windows with wooden shutters.
 The clean-swept floor in the center of the room has a large, circular pattern with runes carved into it.
 Various ritualistic ornaments hang from the rafters, and include herbs, wood carvings, animal skulls, and feathers.
 A low platform on one side of the room has a small table, chair, shelves, and a large stone hearth set in the wall.
 When the house is underground, the hearth provides the majority of the room’s light, and is supplemented by clusters of candles hung from chains.

 The waters of the Lake are generally calm, with gentle breezes sending ripples across its surface.
 It is too murky to see below, but plenty of debris bobs on its surface.
 Shimmering pools of Aegir’s gold can be picked up by Atreus by pressing circle near them, and Hacksilver can be gained by steering the boat over floating barrels, corpses, or planks.
 Shipwrecks in varying states of decay serve as both scenery pieces and small, discrete areas to explore.

 Most docking points are marked by a fluttering white flag, though the beaches bear no such marker.
 The boat can be beached on their shores by pressing circle nearby, and there is always one small, obvious location for doing so.
-The shores contain a variety of optional puzzles, loot, collectibles, treasures, and favors.
+The shores contain a variety of optional puzzles, loot, collectibles, treasures, and favours.
 The rewards for these vary widely, as some require later game abilities to unlock.

 Traversing the caverns and beaches makes it clear that, until recently, they were underwater for quite some time: dying barnacles, sea grass, dead fish, crabs, and bloated corpses litter the levels.
 Approaching particular corpses will result in the appearance of a spirit, who rises from his body and floats over it.
 They are usually transparent blue or green, with hazy outlines and rippling surfaces, which make it difficult to discern the emaciated body beneath.
 They can be spoken to by pressing triangle nearby.

 The Yggdrasil tree’s smooth roots snake over the central pool and platform, and twist together to form a flat bridge across the gap.
 Its wide trunk appears to envelope the circular pool, but only fragments of bark can be seen around the empty space where one would expect to see thick wood.
 Above the pool, the bark fragments coalesce into a solid tree, then branch into the ceiling like vines creeping across its surface.
-The tree’s limbs and innumerable tiny leaves glow different colors depending on which realm Kratos is currently in, ranging from a deep blood red, to bright gold, to a soft periwinkle blue.
+The tree’s limbs and innumerable tiny leaves glow different colours depending on which realm Kratos is currently in, ranging from a deep blood red, to bright gold, to a soft periwinkle blue.
 Tiny white flowers and leaves can be seen blooming, then wilting, then reabsorbing, whenever the player activates realm travel.

 The gold-rimmed central pool contains an opaque black liquid, with shimmering blue particles floating just above its surface.
 When activated, miniature representations of Tyr’s temple and the realm towers surface from beneath the liquid, and a realm can be selected using text overlays.
 Locking in a selection will activate a sequence which is essentially an interactive loading screen.
 The small bridge formed by the Yggdrasil’s roots retracts, and the central platform slowly rotates to face toward the desired realm.
-Light shines brightly from the pool and focuses through that realm’s crystal on the floor, while the Yggdrasil flowers and changes color, and its leaves swirl past on columns of air.
+Light shines brightly from the pool and focuses through that realm’s crystal on the floor, while the Yggdrasil flowers and changes colour, and its leaves swirl past on columns of air.
 Finally, a burst of light signals arrival at the realm, and the roots twist and regrow to form a bridge leading toward the appropriate door.

 The bridge outside is constructed of the same gold-trimmed stone as the temple’s interior, and remains constant no matter which realm Kratos is in.
 It is, however, usually covered in different scenery items related to the realm environment.
-The Midgard bridge is littered with dead or dying aquatic life like the shores of the lake, and halfway down its length is a wide archway overhead with a circular hole in its center.
+The Midgard bridge is littered with dead or dying aquatic life like the shores of the lake, and halfway down its length is a wide archway overhead with a circular hole in its centre.
 An identically sized circle of gold is set into the bridge’s surface beneath, with a crank in the middle.
 Turning the crank will cause the circular platform to rise from the bridge’s surface, up into the arch overhead.
 An immense, gold horn lies at the top, whose tube wraps the entire way around the platform.

 The doors at the end of the Midgard bridge lead to the foothills.

 The front of the shield is separated into twelve even sections by thick bands, and the areas between are covered in perfectly uniform, scale-like patterns.
-When collapsed into the bracer, the shield is worn overtop of all other armor or clothing.
+When collapsed into the bracer, the shield is worn overtop of all other armour or clothing.

-While the default Guardian Shield is a dull metallic gold in color, other shields can be acquired through unique means.
+While the default Guardian Shield is a dull metallic gold in colour, other shields can be acquired through unique means.
 Despite the in-game designations of rarity, each shield only differs cosmetically, as the shield itself cannot be upgraded during the game (only shield/unarmed skills can be learned).

 In-game description: A menacing shield wielded only by the strongest Dark Elves of Alfheim.